 Besides the bar scams mentioned above, and general nightlife safety issues for any big city, I do not consider Manila oddly or unreasonably dangerous at night.

-Staying in lighted areas, preferably in a small group, is always prudent.
+It’s always prudent to stay in lighted areas, preferably in a small group rather than alone.

-We all know criminals seem bolder and more opportunities at night, and it's reasonable to think that organized crime and rogue cops do their dirtiest work after dark.
+We all know criminals seem bolder and more opportunistic at night, and it’s reasonable to think that organized crime and rogue cops do their dirtiest work after dark.

 But those concerns are universal, and usually in proportion to daytime safety.